How We Do It

 On site visit and water sample analysis

-Once it has been determined that a project is a viable option, the proposed project site is visited by us or by a known reputable source and either a:
+Once it has been determined that a project is a viable option, the proposed project site is visited by us or by a known reputable source:

 1. (If it’s a water treatment situation) a water sample is collected.
 The sample is then taken to an accredited lab and a full analysis of the water is done.
 This measure of quality control is necessary to determine what type of contaminants need to be addressed by water treatment technology.

 2. (If it’s a water supply situation) a detailed plan of attack regarding either water well rehabilitation or new water well construction is made with the local supporting NGO or local community.

 Equipment designing, building and shipping or local contractor review